siqiyan/AirlineHub/README.md

 ## Introduction

-This project is for my university course.
+This is a group project for my university course.

 Given a number of cities with different pairwise distances (represented by an adjacent matrix), this program